BHATDAVOOD/java-star-patterns/README.md

 1. Write a program to print a pattern of stars in the shape of a right-angled triangle.
 2. Write a program to print a pattern of stars in the shape of an inverted right-angled triangle.
 3. Write a program to print a pattern of stars in the shape of a pyramid.
+4. Write a program to print a pattern of stars in the shape of mirror image of Right angled triangle.

 ## Usage